hrydgard/ppsspp-site/docs/development/beta-testing.md

 ## Reporting bugs and issues

-Either report bugs using our [Github issue tracker](https://github.com/hrydgard/ppsspp/issues), or join the discord ([instructions here](/contact)) and report your issues in the #general channel.
+Either report bugs using our [GitHub issue tracker](https://github.com/hrydgard/ppsspp/issues), or join the discord ([instructions here](/contact)) and report your issues in the #general channel.

-But before reporting, please do a search of the Github issue tracker to see if your problem is already known!
+But before reporting, please do a search of the GitHub issue tracker to see if your problem is already known!

 ## Upcoming features in 1.17